List of Victory ships (A): Ames Victory

 Ames Victory showing damage midships after colliding being run into by a Swedish vessel in 1948.

 was built by Oregon Shipbuilding Corporation.
 Her keel was laid on 12 December 1944.
 She was launched on 23 January 1945 and delivered on 24 February.
 Built for the WSA, she was operated under the management of Coastwise Line.
 Laid up at Beaumont in 1949, she was sold to Victory Carriers Inc., New York later that year.
 She was scrapped at Kaohsiung in February 1969.

 Amherst Victory

 was built by California Shipbuilding Corporation.
 Her keel was laid on 9 January 1945.
 She was launched on 28 February and delivered on 26 March.
-Built for the WSA, she was operated under the management of International Freighting Co.
+Built for the WSA, she was operated under the management of International Freighting Corporation.
 Laid up in the James River in 1946, she was sold in 1947 to A/S Det Østasiatiske Kompagni, Copenhagen, Denmark and renamed Serampore.
 Sold in 1954 to Denizcilik Bankasi, Istanbul, Turkey and renamed Manisa.
 Sold in 1955 to D. B. Deniz Nakliyati, Istanbul.
 She was scrapped at Aliağa, Turkey in 1977.